Kahsolt/YouroQNet/README.md

 ### Citation

-If you find our work useful, please cite us~ 😃
+If you find our work useful, please give a star ⭐ and cite us~ 😃

 ```
 @misc{kahsolt2023,